aroemers/crustimoney/README.md

 While some are full of small functions, don't be overwhelmed.
 Below is a small list of the namespaces and functions that you will use the most.

-- `crustimoney.core/parse`, receives a parser and a text, and returns the parse result.
+- `crustimoney.core/parse`, takes a parser and a text, and returns the parse result.
-- `crustimoney.data-grammar/create-parser`, to create a parser from a data-based definition.
+- `crustimoney.data-grammar/create-parser`, creates a parser from a data-based definition.
-- `crustimoney.string-grammar/create-parser`, to create a parser from a string-based definition.
+- `crustimoney.string-grammar/create-parser`, creates a parser from a string-based definition.
-- `crustimoney.results/transform`, `coerce` and `collect`, to perform a postwalk over the parse result.
+- `crustimoney.results/transform`, `coerce` and `collect`, performs a postwalk over the parse result.
-- `crustimoney.combinators/grammar`, in combination with `crustimoney.built-ins/all`, for using the built-in grammar rules.

 This should give you a feel of where to look.
 Now, let's see how it all works.